What is an ecommerce business? Types and how to start

 Ecommerce definition

-- Sell physical products through your website or marketplaces like Amazon or eBay
+- Physical products: items sold through your website or marketplaces like Amazon or eBay

-- Sell digital products, such as downloadable content, software, or subscriptions
+- Digital products: downloadable content, software, or subscriptions

 Types of ecommerce businesses

-Ecommerce includes several business models.
-Each model depends on who is buying and selling.
-Knowing the differences helps you choose the right approach for your business.
+Ecommerce business models define who is buying and who is selling.
+Understanding these differences helps you choose the right approach for your business.

 B2C (Business-to-Consumer)